mobilemind/OpenInlets/README.md

 dependencies defined in `package.json`.
 Later you can update them using `npm update` at any time or just invoke `grunt` to re-build OpenInlets.

+## URL Scheme Notes
+Each bookmarklet does one or more rudimentary checks and then redirects to an app using a URL protocol scheme.
+Information for each bookmarklet and the URL scheme follows.

+* **OpenIn1Password** - Checks that the current browser UserAgent is for an iOS device (iPod/iPad/iPhone) and then redirects using the `ophttp://` or `ophttps://` URL protocol scheme for 1Password.
+See the subheading [Open URLs externally...][1Password URL Scheme] for details.
+* **OpenInGoodReader** - Checks that the UserAgent corresponds to an iOS device and that the current URL contains `.pdf` before redirecting using the `grhttp://` or `grhttps://` URL protocol scheme for GoodReader.
+See [GoodReader URL Scheme].
+* **OpenInGoogleMaps** - Checks that the current domain is `maps.google.com` and then redirects using the `comgooglemaps://` protocol scheme for the Google Maps app on iOS.
+See [Google Maps URL Scheme] for details.
+* **OpenIniOctocat** - Checks that the current domain is `github.com` and then redirects using the `ioc://` URL protocol scheme for iOctocat.
+See the subheading [How to open GitHub URLs in iOctocat?][iOctocat URL Scheme] for details.

 ## Version Notes
 0.0.0: July 22, 2014 - Initial commit, smushing together multiple bookmarklet repos I have; doesn't build yet